Agreeing with God about your sin

 by Gini Crawford, MSW

 This devotion is aimed at Christians who have the best fire insurance policy in the universe, the shed blood of Jesus Christ.
-So I am not saying if a Christian sins they are going to hell.
-What I am saying, and emphasizing in this devotion, is how important it is to let God deal with our sins and not whitewash them, by not agreeing with Him about them.
+So I am not saying that if a Christian sins they are going to hell – we are completely saved from all sins because of Jesus.
+What I am saying, and emphasizing in this devotion, is how important it is to let God deal with our sins as Christians and not whitewash them by not agreeing with Him about them.

 back to home